Medical Device and Restricted Hazardous Substances

 - Dibutyl phthalate (DBP): < 1000 ppm

-- Disobutyl phthalate (DIBP): < 1000 ppm
+- Diisobutyl phthalate (DIBP): < 1000 ppm

 RoHS Testing Methods

-RoHS Steps to Certification
+RoHS Certification Steps

 - Testing: Either on-site or XRF testing and/or lab phthalate solvent extraction testing is done to determine values of the ten restricted RoHS substances.